 The Messy Middle:

 The bill for your Facebook ads is now bigger than your ego.
 You’re not getting as much business as you’ve expected and things are getting a bit irritating.

 - Your clients return some of the orders because they’re not made from recycled plastic – as you advertised.
 “Well, I had to ditch the idea for 100% eco-friendly slippers because I had to cut some costs.
 Still, people underestimate the quality of the products made in China!”

 - Your employees are looking for a raise.
 You blame them for the lack of business.
 They blame you.

 - Your spouse is getting nervous.

-And you, you still listen to your online mentor – which you pay $100 a month – who insist to keep things going.
+And you, you still listen to your online mentor – which you pay $100 a month – who insists to keep things going.
 After all, “Rome wasn’t built in a day.”

 The Bitter Ending:

 Selling eco-friendly slippers is no longer fun.
 You don’t have enough money to expand your vision.
 The sales are stagnant.
 Your online following is not raising.
-The initial attention towards yourself is long gone.
+The initial attention towards your brand is long gone.